 The resort has 82 newly renovated guest rooms decorated with earth and desert tones and natural fabrics, as well as 24 two-bedroom luxury villas in a total of 11 buildings.

-Rooms feature good-size bathrooms with deep soaking tubs, double vanities, granite countertops, slate floors, and separate water closets.
+Rooms feature good-sized bathrooms with deep soaking tubs, double vanities, granite countertops, slate floors, and separate water closets.

-Standard rooms are on the small size, but most guests I spoke to didn’t mind because they don’t spend much time in their rooms.
+Standard rooms are on the small size, but most guests don’t mind because they don’t spend much time in their rooms.
 Larger rooms and suites are available in two-bedroom luxury villas.
 Guests traveling with pets can opt for pet-friendly rooms with tile floors.

 Guest rooms are wired for Internet connection, and Wi-Fi is available in the lounge area near the front desk and the conference meeting space.
 Several guest buildings have coin-operated laundry rooms.